 If you’re unsure about the ink in your printer check the expiration dates on the cartridge.
 Most ink cartridges expire between 18 and 24 months after you install them.
 So, even if you have plenty of ink, you’ll still want to change your cartridge at least every year or two.

-Is toner cheaper than ink?
+Is toner cheaper than an ink cartridge?